Welcome to the Department

 Professor and Chair

-We offer bachelor’s (BSCE), master’s (MSCE) and doctoral (Ph.D.) degrees in civil engineering.
-We average about 430 undergraduate students per year and 70 to 100 graduate students per year.
+Greetings from the University of Kentucky Department of Civil Engineering.
+Our Department focuses on understanding the impact of Civil Engineering on people.
+We offer Bachelor’s (BSCE), Master’s (MSCE) and Doctoral (Ph.D.) degrees in Civil Engineering.
+We average 430 undergraduate students per year and 70 to 100 graduate students per year.
 Undergraduate degrees (BSCE) conferred each year number 60 to 75, and graduate degrees number 25 to 35 at the MSCE level and about five at the Ph.D. level.
-Civil engineering is located in the Oliver H. Raymond Building, which we share with the Kentucky Transportation Center.
+Department of Civil Engineering is located in the Oliver H. Raymond Building, which we share with the Kentucky Transportation Center.
 The department provides a stimulating study and research atmosphere for both students and faculty.
 The Raymond building provides well-equipped laboratories and computing facilities for our students.

 The graduate program offers the MSCE and Ph.D. degrees.
 Master of Science in Civil Engineering students can pursue either a thesis option or non-thesis option; the non-thesis option requires three hours of independent study.
 Teaching assistantships, research assistantships and fellowships are available to qualified students.
 Faculty and graduate students are active in a wide variety of research projects with both internal and external funding.
-We offer graduate specialization in the following areas: civil engineering materials, construction engineering and project management, environmental engineering, geotechnical engineering, structural engineering, transportation engineering and water resources engineering.
+Our Research Areas include Naturally Managed & Distributed Ecosystems, Resilient Infrastructure, Natural Hazards Engineering, and Intelligent Infrastructure Systems.